metacpan/metacpan-cpan-extracted/distros/T/Template-Toolkit/README.md

     perldoc Template

-If you're using a Unix based system then the pages should also be converted to manpages suring the 'make install'.
+If you're using a Unix based system then the pages should also be converted to manpages during 'make install'.
 Thus, you can also:

     man Template